Anything interesting going on this weekend?

-How are you feeling about the new school year?
-Anxious?
-Elated?
+How are you today?
 Chat away!

 What else is in the news?
 What’s up with you?